Blue crab in a net with a Mallorca map showing expanded fishing rules for 2026.

 New freedom to catch, more gear, five-year validity: Between hope and everyday reality

-At the Santa Catalina market it smells of fresh fish, the wind carries seagull cries over the rooftops — and on the quay below the Plaza Gran, a taxi driver is arguing with a hobby angler about the new rule from the Consell de Mallorca.
+At the Santa Catalina market it smells of fresh fish, the wind carries seagull cries over the rooftops — and on the quay below the Plaza Gran, a taxi driver is arguing with a hobby angler about the Consell will now allow the catching of the invasive blue crab in almost all waters of Mallorca.
 From 2026 the so-called blue crab should be allowed to be caught in nearly all waters, only strictly protected natural areas remain off-limits.
 In addition, fishing rods, nets and grabbers are officially permitted.
 The regulation is valid until 2030.

 These are tangible measures against an invasive species that has been bothering the bays and harbors for several years.
-Figures given by the island council: Since 2020 more than a thousand recreational anglers have caught around 15,000 animals.
+Figures given by the island council: Since 2020 more than a thousand recreational anglers have caught around 15,000 animals, a trend discussed in Blue Crab Problem: Why the Island Council's Decision Must Only Be the Beginning.
 For many locals that sounds like a contribution to protecting native ecosystems — but also like a measure that leaves questions unanswered.

 Analysis: The expansion of allowed fishing methods is practical.
 An angler with a grabber on the pier of Port de Pollença is faster than a state-appointed team.
 But efficiency is not everything: so far there are no rules for catch quotas, reporting obligations or disposal.
 Without central data collection, authorities hardly know how populations develop over time.
 It also remains unclear how commercial and recreational fishers will be coordinated — and whether unintended bycatch of protected species will be prevented.